eagereyes/eagereyes.org/blog/2015/index.md

 Feedback loops are a common concept in engineering.
 When it comes to giving talks, academics would do well to apply some of the thinking behind them to improve their output by observing how it deviates from the desired one, and making changes to adjust it. _<a href="/blog/2015/feedback-loops-for-better-talks">Read more…</a>_

 ### <a href="/blog/2015/the-danger-of-glitziness">Video: The Danger of Glitziness</a>
-https://youtu.be/fP-7rhb-qM _<a href="/blog/2015/the-danger-of-glitziness">Read more…</a>_
+Wayne Lytle created this video about the Viz-O-Matic that provides lots of tools to make visualization glitzier.
+It's a nice little spoof, and a throwback to the computer graphics of the early 1990s (it was made for SIGGRAPH 1993).
+This video was brought up in a discussion about storytelling at CHI last week, though I don't think that its lessons are very deep on that subject. _<a href="/blog/2015/the-danger-of-glitziness">Read more…</a>_

 ### <a href="/blog/2015/conference-report-chi-2015">Conference Report: CHI 2015</a>
 Last week, I had the pleasure of attending the CHI 2015 conference in Seoul, South Korea.
 CHI technically stands for Computer-Human Interaction, but it has become a name rather than an acronym in recent years.
 And CHI’s scope is very broad, it covers many areas that are not strictly part of HCI (Human-Computer Interaction – why use one acronym when you can have two?). _<a href="/blog/2015/conference-report-chi-2015">Read more…</a>_

 ### <a href="/blog/2015/the-power-of-wee-things">Link: The Power of Wee Things</a>
 Lena Groeger (of ProPublica) has written a beautiful piece about the Power of Wee Things.
 She talks about using small things, multiples, and units to display data and get people interested.
 The article goes through many, many examples covering many different areas and ideas.
-She also gave a great talk on the topic at OpenVis 2014 _<a href="/blog/2015/the-power-of-wee-things">Read more…</a>_
+She also gave a great talk on the topic at OpenVis 2014. _<a href="/blog/2015/the-power-of-wee-things">Read more…</a>_

 ### <a href="/blog/2015/isotype-visualization">Paper: ISOTYPE Visualization – Working Memory, Performance, and Engagement with Pictographs</a>
 Unit charts are not common in visualization, and they are often considered a bad idea.
 The same is true for using shapes other than rectangles.
 Neither is based on much actual research, however.
 In a new paper, we look at the specific example of ISOTYPE-style charts – and find them to be quite effective. _<a href="/blog/2015/isotype-visualization">Read more…</a>_

 ### <a href="/blog/2015/design-and-redesign-in-data-visualization">Link: Design and Redesign in Data Visualization</a>
 Fernanda Viégas and Martin Wattenberg have written a wonderful piece titled Design and Redesign in Data Visualization about criticism in data visualization.
-They thoughtfully analyze the practice and point out some of the issues when people create redesigns, including intellectual honesty and perfect hindsight _<a href="/blog/2015/design-and-redesign-in-data-visualization">Read more…</a>_
+They thoughtfully analyze the practice and point out some of the issues when people create redesigns, including intellectual honesty and perfect hindsight. _<a href="/blog/2015/design-and-redesign-in-data-visualization">Read more…</a>_

 ### <a href="/blog/2015/dear-data">Link: Dear Data</a>
 Giorgia Lupi and Stefanie Posavec are collaborating on a clever and beautiful new project they call Dear Data (Twitter account).
-Every week, they are sending post cards to each other with hand-drawn visualizations of data they have gathered: public transportation, ways they communicate, etc _<a href="/blog/2015/dear-data">Read more…</a>_
+Every week, they are sending post cards to each other with hand-drawn visualizations of data they have gathered: public transportation, ways they communicate, etc. _<a href="/blog/2015/dear-data">Read more…</a>_

 ### <a href="/blog/2015/data-journalism-in-the-19th-century">Link: Data Journalism in the 19th Century</a>
 Scott Klein of ProPublica has written a great story about an early use of data in journalism, and Horace Greeley, the colorful journalist behind it.
 Greeley found an issue and then gathered the data to show the extent of the problem.
-This is not unlike today _<a href="/blog/2015/data-journalism-in-the-19th-century">Read more…</a>_
+This is not unlike today. _<a href="/blog/2015/data-journalism-in-the-19th-century">Read more…</a>_

 ### <a href="/blog/2015/complications">Complications</a>
 In watches, a complication is anything that goes beyond the basic function of showing the current time: alarm time, moon phase, etc.  I think the term should be adopted in user interface design and visualization. _<a href="/blog/2015/complications">Read more…</a>_